zackpyle/etch-docs/docs/docs/getting-started/etch-theme.md

 - Incompatibility issues
 - Data corruption

+## License & Auto-Updates

+Your Etch Theme license key is required to enable auto-updates and access certain features.

+If you haven't already claimed your free license, head over to [etchwp.com/account/customer-dashboard/](https://etchwp.com/account/customer-dashboard/) and follow the [License Setup guide](/docs/installation#license-setup).

+## Child Theme Approach

+To make custom modifications to Etch without losing them on theme updates, use a child theme.
+This is the recommended approach for all customizations.

 ## Additional Insights

 Themes in WordPress are outdated architecture and should be disregarded.
 The future of WordPress is not found in themes.
 The Etch theme is provided simply to meet WordPress core architectural requirements.